stat545ubc-2023/assignment-b3-SidneySaint/README.md

 *  **www /**
   1. ScreenShot.png: Illustrative overlay of population density onto a map of the USA; displayed in the earlier version of the app (c.
 2019 by Reddit user 'dataisbeautiful').
 (The updated version has reactive plots illustating US state population density in lieu of this image.)

-:sparkles:
+:sparkles: :sparkles:
 ## Link to a running version of this app with updates for assignment 4B: https://s-idneys.shinyapps.io/sidneysasst4b_stat545/
+(  :exclamation:  please have patience waiting for tab 2 to load)

 ### Link to the running older version of this app: https://s-idneys.shinyapps.io/sidneysasst3b/